stakater/template-operator-docs/content/installation/kubernetes.md

 ## Uninstall via Helm CLI

-MTO can be uninstalled by Helm CLI if Helm was used to install it earlier.
+Template Operator can be uninstalled by Helm CLI if Helm was used to install it earlier.

 * Use `helm uninstall` command to remove the earlier created `Helm Release` in `template-operator-system` namespace